 With all that’s been going on in the world, there’s a good likelihood that you’re going to have one or more grieving children on your team this fall.
 As a coach, it is crucial to know how to support them, and help other staff know how to show up for them as well.
-We hope you’ll find the information below from our Chief Clinical Director, Brie Overton, helpful.
+We hope you’ll find the information, which is based on the work we do at our grief camps for youth, from our Chief Clinical Director, Brie Overton, helpful.

 How to show up for a grieving student athlete:

 1. Reach out to the caregiver(s).
 Talk with them specifically about the death, how they are coping, and how you plan to support them.
 Ask about any changes the student has experienced since the death, particularly in activity, energy level, appetite, and sleep.
 Changes are often interpreted as a student being uncooperative, resistant, or even defiant so it’s important to know these facts to prepare your team.